ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 ## max_bytes_before_external_group_by {#settings-max_bytes_before_external_group_by}

-Enables of disables execution of `GROUP BY` clause in external memory.
-For more details on how it works, see [GROUP BY in external memory](../../#select-group-by-in-external-memory).
+Enables or disables execution of `GROUP BY` clause in external memory.
+See [GROUP BY in external memory](../../query_language/select.md#select-group-by-in-external-memory).

 Possible values: